oppia/oppia-web-developer-docs/Coding-style-guide.md

 - For functions or variables that are private and that should not be exposed outside their immediate controller/service, prefix their names with an underscore (`_`) and add the `private` keyword.

 ## Typescript
-- Make sure to follow all the javascript rules here as well.
+- Make sure to follow all the JavaScript rules here as well.
 - Keep line lengths to at most 80 characters (with the exception of lines containing URLs, which are allowed to have a length of greater than 80 characters).
 - Declare a variable before usage.
 For instance: